n-ivkovic/tspreed/README.md

 ## Portability

-tspreed 'officially' supports GNU-based systems and BSD-based systems (i.e. GNU/Linux, macOS, BSD).
-This does not mean the script will not work on any other Unix-like system or portability is not treated as a priority, however this does mean compatibility is not guarenteed on unsupported systems.
+tspreed 'officially' supports GNU-based systems and BSD-based systems only (i.e. GNU/Linux, macOS, BSD).
+This does not mean the script will not work on other Unix-like systems or portability is not treated as a priority, however this does mean compatibility is not guaranteed on unsupported systems.

 ### POSIX